george-hawkins/mini-quad-2023/purchases.md

 ---

+VIFLY:

 US$28 - 2 x VIFLY StoreSafe - LiPo Battery Discharger (2 packs each containing 2 dischargers, i.e. 4 in total)

 Shipping was free.

 Note: if I'd bought the VIFLY smoke stopper here rather than at GetFPV, it would have been US$1.30 cheaper.

+Shipping took from Jun 24th until July 10th and came in a padded envelope.

 ---